QuantEcon/lecture-source-py/source/rst/markov_jump_lq.rst

         Cs, Ns = None, None

-        # compute the optimal k level of the payoff function in each state
+        # Compute the optimal k level of the payoff function in each state
         k_star = np.empty(m)
         for i in range(m):
             k_star[i] = f1_vals[i] / (2 * f2_vals[i])